d-khan/assembly/condition-instructions/Activity.md

 Perform the following tasks:

-1. Generate an even or an odd number up to 20.
+1. Generate a sequence of even or an odd numbers up to 20.
 2. Find the largest number among the **five integer numbers**.
 Use initialize variables, and the output goes to the largest un-initialize variable.

 ## Debugging parameters